Diploma in Psychotherapeutic Counselling | Redlands Counselling and Training

 What is the progression route?

-Subject to tutor recommendation and CPCAB Guidelines, progression is to the CPCAB Level 6 Diploma in Counselling Supervision.
+Subject to tutor recommendation and CPCAB Guidelines, progression is to any of the Level 5 or Level 6 courses we offer.
+These can be viewed on our website.

 Is there funding for the course, including the Advanced Learner Loan?